fcchit/overlapnetvlad/README.md

-# OverlapNetVLAD
+# CFPR

 This repository represents the official implementation of the paper:

-**OverlapNetVLAD: A Coarse-to-Fine Framework for LiDAR-based Place Recognition**
+**A Coarse-to-Fine Place Recognition Approach using Attention-guided Descriptors and Overlap Estimation**

-OverlapNetVLAD is a coase-to-fine framework for LiARD-based place recognition, which use global descriptors to propose place candidates, and use overlap prediction to determine the final match.
+CFPR is a coase-to-fine framework for LiARD-based place recognition, which use global descriptors to propose place candidates, and use overlap prediction to determine the final match.

 [[Paper]](https://arxiv.org/abs/2303.06881)

 ## Instructions

-This code has been tested on Ubuntu 18.04 (PyTorch 1.12.1, CUDA 10.2, GeForce GTX 1080Ti).
+This code has been tested on Ubuntu 18.04 (PyTorch 1.12.1, CUDA 10.2).

 Pretrained models in [here](https://drive.google.com/drive/folders/1LEGhH38SB9Y7ia_ovYtQ3NzqRMfwJCt1?usp=sharing).